How to Earn Money as a Kid in 2021

 - Lemonade stand.
 Our next-door neighbors did one this summer and did amazingly well.
 Find a busy (and shady) location, and offer cheap refills.

 - Bake sale.
 A bake sale can easily pair with the lemonade stand.
-Have the kids use their allowance to buy the supplies, so they understand what start-up costs are and how businesses work.
+Have the kids use their allowance to buy the supplies, so they understand what start-up costs are and how local businesses work.
 It’s also a great lesson in learning about kid businesses and how they make money!

 - Scoop poop.
 Anyone with a dog can tell you what a pain it is to have to scoop poop.
 Picking up the yard is an easy, once a week job that any kid can do for their neighbors.

 - Video game rental/Blu-ray rental.
 We have a ton of games that are well-loved but aren’t ready to sell.
 An easy solution is to create a lending library of games and movies with a rental fee.
-It’s a great way to experience new games without having to buy them.
+It’s a good way to experience new games without having to buy them.

 - Sell homegrown produce or flowers.
 If your kid loves to garden, this could be a great way to exercise their green thumb and get rid of the tons of zucchini that you just can’t get cooked fast enough.